Rory Sutherland (advertising executive): Career

+In 2021 Sutherland published Transport for Humans: Are we nearly there yet? (co-authored with Department of Transport behavioural scientist Pete Dyson).

 Sutherland has been noted for his popularity on TikTok, and described by The Guardian as "one of the most unlikely TikTok sensations of the day."
 After a fan started uploading clips of Sutherland's talks, interviews and podcast appearances, Sutherland and Ogilvy eventually took over running the account.